anymod/guide/docs/examples/make-page-editable.md

 ### 4. Paste your content into the text editor

 Delete the existing content and replace it with your own.
-Click the **Publish** button to publish your new content.
+Click the **Save & Publish** button to publish your new content.

 <img src="https://res.cloudinary.com/component/image/upload/c_scale,w_1200/v1534437138/editable-03_lvqehh.png">

-Now your content should be showing in the mod preview panel:
+Now your content should be showing in the preview pane:

 <img src="https://res.cloudinary.com/component/image/upload/c_scale,w_1200/v1534437138/editable-04_oelu3u.png">